2.3.6 Not working & not on paid leave for DAPP

 There are exceptions where a person may be regarded as not working as follows:

-- In the event of a stillborn or infant death a person may still be eligible for DAPP where they work for all or part of the DAPP period (2.3.8).
+- In the event of a stillborn or infant death a person may still be eligible for DAPP where they work or are on paid leave for all or part of the DAPP period (2.3.8).

 - A person may still be eligible for DAPP where they are on unpaid leave from their employer and during the period of unpaid leave receive workers compensation for all or part of the DAPP period.